Keywords From CSV

 How to use the script

-The interface has three sections: Data file (CSV), Images folder, and Options.
+The interface has three sections: Data file, Images folder, and Options.
 Select the data file, the columns to use, and the images folder.
 Enable the desired options, and click the OK button to begin.
 A progress bar is displayed while processing.
-When complete, the number of images processed is reported and a log file is written at the location of the data file.
+When complete, the number of images processed is reported.
+If problems occur, a log file is written at the location of the data file and the user is notified.

 Section 1: Data file (CSV)

-Column file name — the header of the column containing the file names.
+Column file name — select the column of image file names.

-Column keywords — the header of the column containing the keywords.
+Column keywords — select the column of keywords.

 Section 2: Images folder

 Folder — select the folder of images to process.
-For any found in the folder that also appear in the file name column, the file is processed.
+Each image file name in the spreadsheet data that is found in this folder is processed.

 Match file name only, without extension — enable to match any file extension, or if the file name column lists only the base name (file name without extension).
 When enabled, file names with different extensions are considered a match, and are processed.